tlswg/tls13-spec/draft-ietf-tls-tls13.md

 sent or received, starting at ClientHello up to the present time, with the exception of the client's 0-RTT authentication messages (Certificate, CertificateVerify, and Finished) including the type and length fields of the handshake messages.
-This is the concatenation the exchanged Handshake structures in plaintext form (even if they were encrypted on the wire).
+This is the concatenation of the exchanged Handshake structures in plaintext form (even if they were encrypted on the wire).
 [[OPEN ISSUE: See https://github.com/tlswg/tls13-spec/issues/351